Captain - Five-Eighth

 In August that year, Marshall would confirm he was returning to Wests Tigers in 2018 to finish his career where it all began.
 An injury to Josh Reynolds on the eve of Round 1 saw the veteran playmaker thrust in to the starting role, with his experience helping Wests Tigers down the Sydney Roosters for the first time since 2011.
 Reynolds’ unavailability throughout the year saw Marshall feature in 21 games for Wests Tigers, more than many expected prior to the year, with the five-eighth making more tackles than in any other season in his career.

-Marshall signed a one-year contract extension with the club to take him in to the 2019 season, where he would again continue his career renaissance.
+Marshall signed a one-year contract extension with the club to take him in to 2019, where he would again continue his career renaissance.

 Playing 19 of a possible 24 games throughout the year, Marshall was one of Wests Tigers best during the season with a number of superb performances.
 The five-eighth chalked up 17 try assists and 14 linebreak assists — the most he had recorded in a season since 2015 — and earned a return to the New Zealand national side under Coach Michael Maguire for the first time in over seven years.